-Continuing Education Workshops provide an important service to the AASP membership and Certified Consultants (CC-AASP) who are required to obtain CE credit as part of their re-certification.
+Continuing Education Workshops provide an important service to the AASP membership and Certified Mental Performance Consultants (CMPC) who are required to obtain CE credit as part of their recertification.
 In addition, because of scheduling and budget demands and the number of participants involved, it is imperative that all presenters adhere to their professional and ethical commitments to the organization.
-To this end, any presenter who withdraws from the program (aside from documented medical emergencies) after June 17, 2016 will be banned from all AASP Conference programming for a period of two (2) years.
+To this end, any presenter who withdraws from the program (aside from documented medical emergencies) after June 17, 2018 will be banned from all AASP Conference programming for a period of two (2) years.
 Special circumstances will be treated on a case by case basis by the AASP Past President, Scientific Program Division Head, and Continuing Education Committee Chair.

 AASP is committed to the promotion and understanding of diversity within our field.
 Strong Continuing Education Workshops reflect this spirit.
 Please contact members of the AASP Diversity Committee if you have questions about how to integrate diversity issues into your workshop.